 Mind your Head

-'Mind your Head' is a new secondary school mental health project currently being piloted in 5 central Cambridge secondary schools and will have reached 600 young people by the end of this summer term.
+'Mind your Head' is a secondary school mental health project currently being piloted in 5 central Cambridge secondary schools and has engaged over 500 students so far.
 The programme provides lessons that destigmatize mental health, educate young people about how to deal with stress and also encourage young people to discuss how social media can both positively and negatively affect their well-being.
 The brand of Cambridge United as well as video content and lesson visits from footballers are used as part of the programme.

 For more information on the 'Mind Your Head' programme, read this article on the Cambridge United website.